Pearson-Higher-Ed/elements/docs/elements/index.md

 title: Getting started with Elements
 ---

-## Consuming this SDK
+## Consuming Elements

 We recommend that you install Elements in your project using [npm](https://npmjs.org):

     npm install --save pearson-elements

 The installation provides both the dist version with CSS, and the original source [SCSS](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html), with required assets.
-This allows the option for the consuming app to include the SDK as a static asset or as part of a build process.
+This allows the option for the consuming app to include Elements as a static asset or as part of a build process.

 To comment out any SCSS file so it's not added to your rendered elements.css, open `/scss/elements.scss` and use JavaScript-style commenting.
 Example: